SchneiderInfosystems/FB4D/README.md

 ### Supported Platforms

 **FB4D** is developed in pure object pascal and can be used with _Firemonkey_ on all supported plattforms.
-The library and its sample projects are currently tested with Win64/Win32, Mac32 and Android.
+The library and its sample projects are currently tested with Win64/Win32, Mac32, iOS64 and Android.
+(Hint to mobile platforms: The TokenJWT to perform the token verifcation requires the installation of the OpenSSL libraries and is not tested yet).

 ### Submodules